The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

 On the device that will be receiving the optimizations:

 1. Create a folder (ex.
-"C:\Optimize")
+"C:\Optimize").
-1. Download or copy the entire VDOT set of files and folders
+1. Download or copy the entire VDOT set of files and folders.
 1. Unblock the downloaded .zip file, either manually using File -> Properties, or using PowerShell:
 [Unblock-File](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-5.1)
 1. Extract the VDOT download to the folder previously created (ex.
-"C:\Optimize)
+"C:\Optimize).
-1. Start PowerShell elevated
+1. Start PowerShell elevated.
 1. In PowerShell, change directory to the scripts folder (ex.
-C:\Optimize)
+C:\Optimize).
 1. Run the following PowerShell commands:

 **``Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process``**<br>
 **``.\Windows_VDOT.ps1 -Verbose``**